15 Fun Things to do in Suffolk with Kids

 The great thing about Suffolk is that it is still very rural and quaint.
 The scenery is quite varied with agricultural lands and stunning, rugged coastline.
 It hasn’t changed a whole lot in the last 50 years and this is what people fall in love with and why they return year after year.

-If you are considering a staycation around the Suffolk coast, or are visiting from abroad, here are the best family-friendly activities in Suffolk you must consider.
+If you are considering a staycation around the Suffolk coast, or are visiting from abroad, here are the best things to do with kids in Suffolk that are definitely worth checking out.

 1. Eating Fish & Chips on Aldeburgh Beach